-Below we take a look at six causes of emotional pain and possible ways to deal with them.
+Below we take a look at 6 causes of emotional pain and some ways to deal with them.

 There are many kinds of rejection – it may be in a personal relationship or in a professional context.
 It can be a minor snub like a friend not phoning you back or cancelling on you, or something major like a relationship break-up.
 Whatever form it takes, rejection can have a detrimental effect on anyone and make them question their self-worth.
 But don’t focus on the rejection, instead increase your value of self-worth by thinking about your strengths, spend time with other people so you don’t feel lonely and understand that rejection will occur at different times in life, and when it does you just have to keep moving on.

 Unfortunately, grief is something we will all have to deal with at some point in our lives.
 While we may never fully ‘get over’ the death of someone close to us, time does eventually help us to live without that person.
 Most people will go through the five stages of grief in their path from the immediate shock of a bereavement through to eventual acceptance.
 The important thing with grief is to not bury or quash your emotions; instead reach out for support – either from a professional counsellor or from friends and family to see you through this difficult time.